by Lisa McGrimmon

 Some people put their phones on do not disturb mode when they sleep.
 I take do not disturb a step further.
 I set my phone to go into do not disturb mode two hours before bed, and it stays on until after breakfast when everyone else is out the door, and I'm ready to start work.

 If you train people to expect an immediate response from you, that's what you'll be stuck with.
-If you say "no" to most immediate responses, except for the truly time-sensitive, you'll have far more time to focus and work uninterrupted.
+If you say no to most immediate responses, except for the truly time-sensitive, you'll have far more time to focus and work uninterrupted.

 You can't chase every business opportunity that exists, but if you have a firm grasp on what your business is, and what it is not, it will be much easier to decide what to pursue and what to leave for someone else.

 Decide what makes you and your business special.
 Be that, and don't chase someone else's dream.

 That feeling doesn't come out of any real research that indicates a certain project would be a good business move for me.
 It's just a gut feeling that comes from a fear of missing out or comparing myself to someone else.

 Laser-focus on the things you do spectacularly well in your business and on the things that make your business what you want it to be.
 Let someone else, in their business, do the other stuff that's not true to you, your strengths, and your values.

 As much as possible, get others on board and communicate clearly, so people understand where your boundaries are.
-Ultimately, when you choose to say "yes" or "no" to the ways you use your time, those answers should be a clear reflection of your priorities and values.
+Ultimately, when you choose to say yes or no to the ways you use your time, those answers should be a clear reflection of your priorities and values.

-It's one thing to know how to say "no" and it's quite a different skill to know when to say "no." Even if you're able to say "no" to things you know you don't want to, or shouldn't do, it can be a challenge to recognize the things you'd like to do, but need to put aside because they don't fit with your other, more important goals and values.
+It's one thing to know how to say no and it's quite a different skill to know when to say no. Even if you're able to say no to things you know you don't want to, or shouldn't do, it can be a challenge to recognize the things you'd like to do, but need to put aside because they don't fit with your other, more important goals and values.

-It's all about helping you recognize when enough it enough, seeing that you can't do it all, and recognizing what to let go of in your life, so you can put your best efforts in a few, important places.
+It's all about helping you recognize when enough is enough, see that you can't do it all, and realize what to let go of in your life, so you can put your best efforts in a few, important places.
 If you want to set better boundaries in your life and your business, I think you'll find the advice in this book is an excellent place to start.